Mibew/mibew/src/mibew/README.txt

 (for instance, www).
 The owner should have all rights on the folders /mibew/files/avatar and /mibew/cache
 (chmod 0700 /mibew/files/avatar && chmod 0700 /mibew/cache).

+UPDATE

+1. Backup your actual installation (i.e. code and database).
+2. Delete all items in your Mibew Messenger directory on the server.
+3. Unpack the archive with the official distrubition in that directory.
+4. Remove install.php file.
+5. Restore configuration (configs/ directory), plugins (plugins/ directory), (maybe) custom styles (if you have any), (maybe) additional locales (if you use any), and avatars (files/avatar/ directory) from the backup you've made at the step 1.
+6. Visit http://<yourdomain>/<path to your Mibew Messenger>/update and follow
+   the instructions to update the database tables (if needed).